google/periph/doc/apps/README.md

 ## Using out-of-tree drivers

-Out of tree drivers can be loaded for new devices but more importantly even for buses, GPIO pins, headers, etc. The example below shows a driver in a repository at github.com/example/virtual_i2c that exposes an I²C bus over a REST API to a remote device.
+Out of tree drivers can be seamlessly loaded by an application.
+The example below shows a hypothetical driver located at github.com/example/virtual_i2c that exposes an I²C bus over a REST API to a remote device.

 This driver can be used with periph as if it were built into periph as follows:

 ```go